Life is unpredictable. Even if you’re a super-organizer and planner, surprises will happen.

 When you are shopping for term insurance, some policies allow you to purchase additional perks to add on to the policy.
 These added on perks are called riders.

 A disability income rider is one type of rider.
-With a disability income rider, if you become disabled, your policy premiums are waived.
-This rider also provides a source of income, if you are out of work because of the disability.
+With a disability income rider, if you become disabled, the insurance company will pay you a portion of your policy’s face amount each month.

 The 5 Ds: Debt